How Much Should You Really Spend on Rent?

 A Real-World Example

-While this may seem like a lot, it's important to consider your lifestyle and priorities.
-If you're happy with your living situation and can still afford to save for the future, then it may be a worthwhile tradeoff.
+While this may seem like a lot, it’s important to consider your lifestyle and priorities.
+If you love your space, enjoy your location, and can still save for your future, this tradeoff might be worth it.
+After all, financial rules are guidelines—not handcuffs.

 The Bottom Line